ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.pjlink/README.md

 ## ToDo
 * support the node-pjlink project to implement class 2
-* the INST query returns more information as only the availabel inputs.
-Additional information is added by the node-pjlink module.
-For now it is brought as stringified object to the database.
-May be changed to a "folder" with all inputs with their names etc.
-* include class 2 to this iobroker adapter

 ## How the adapter works
 For now only class 1 is supported.
 This means the adapter can only poll the status.